A Fly Caught in the Eye of an Artist Filming an Insect Trap'. Gold, Icelandic midge, 2013

-A small midge flew into Curtis' eye whilst we were shooting the last scene of The Thing.
-We decided to preserve the memento mori by encasing it in gold, using an electron microscopy specimen preparation technique called gold sputtering.
-This involves coating organic specimens in a thin layer of gold prior to the high resolution imaging of SEM, after which the material specimens are usually discarded in favour of the information-laden images they produce.
-Instead of completing this process, we removed our fly at the gold-sputter stage.
-With thanks to Steve Barlow and the San Diego State University EM Facility
+A small midge flew into Curtis' eye whilst we were shooting the last scene of "The Thing Is All Around Itself", putting an end to our filming process.
+We decided to honour the fly's interruption and self-sacrifice by encasing it in gold, using an electron microscopy specimen preparation technique called gold sputtering.
+This was a technique we had observed whilst we were resident artists at the Entomology Department of the Swedish Museum of Natural History.
+Gold sputtering involves coating organic specimens in a thin layer of gold prior to the high resolution imaging of SEM, after which the material specimens are usually discarded.
+The bodies are discarded because the image data they produce is considered more valuable to science.
+Instead of completing this process, we removed and preserved our fly at the gold-sputter stage.